daniel-molina/visualequation/doc/UI.md

 equivalent one of the readline command.
 If an equation that is not a gsymb is selected, the first gsymb of selection is considered, which is known in the descriptions as **effsel** (effective selection).
 Exceptions:
-*   Orimode and first gsymb of selection is a PVOID -> Consider it with dir V.
+*   If orimode and first gsymb of selection is a PVOID, consider it with dir V.
-*   Direction is R -> Consider last gsymb of selection, dir being V or R depending whether the gsymb is a PVOID or not.
+*   If direction is R, consider last gsymb of selection, dir being V or R depending whether the gsymb is a PVOID or not.

 Outdated: